PyJive workshop: stability of a house-shaped frame#

 Below, a function is defined to looks up load-displacement data from globdat.
 The function is then called to store the data from the linear elastic analysis.
 This can later be used to compare the results from different analyses in a single diagram.

-You need to modify the function to get relevant load/displacement data.
-Note that in order to record data for a particular node group, you need to specify this group in the loaddisp
+You may need to modify modify your input file and rerun the analysis for this function to work.
+Note that in order to record data for a particular node group, you need to specify this group in the loaddisp part of the .pro-file.
+You can find an example of this in the plastic hinges workshop.

 def getFu(globdat):